npu-ius-lab/DbMOT/docs/DETECTOR.md

 # Launch the detection node.

-Before running DbMOT, you need to launch a detection ROS node.
-You can use your own YOLOv8 detector or utilize the [yolov8_ros](https://github.com/fbh16/yolov8.git) provided by us.
+==Before running DbMOT, you need to launch a detection ROS node.== You can use your own YOLOv8 detector or utilize the [yolov8_ros](https://github.com/fbh16/yolov8.git) provided by us.

 ## Get the detection node